 Contact a knowledgeable Georgia car accident attorney today in DeKalb County, GA

-If you have been involved in a car accident, you deserve to be compensated by the responsible parties.
+If you have been involved in a car accident; you deserve to be compensated by the responsible parties.
 With the help of the experienced Atlanta car wreck attorneys of HLM, you may be able to secure the appropriate damages.
-After a car accident, call our Atlanta office at 404-961-7650 or our Savannah office at 912-651-9967 to schedule a free consultation.
+After a car accident, call us in Atlanta or Savannah to schedule a free consultation.
 You can also complete our contact form.